ganeshsetty/CarND-Vehicle-Detection/writeup.md

 In **utils.py** line no.345, function **find_cars()** takes image as input on which vehicles are to be identified,extracts hog features for entire image at once and using hog sub-sampling to extract features for each window rather than computing hog features for each window which is time consuming.
 The scale factor taken as input is to alter the search window size.
 The higher the factor the image is reshaped down by that factor i.e indirectly increase search window size thereby number of windows search is reduced for ROI.To identify cars farther in the image, scale of 1 is used and for cars nearer, a higher scale factor of 1.5 or 2 is used.
 The subsampled hog features are normalized and used for prediction by classifier.
 If predicted 1 , the car is found in that window and drawn rectangle box and also the pixels inside the box are added with 1 creating heatmap.

+The overlapping of 0.75 with each other windows is used to improve classification

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on three scales(1,1.5 and 2.0 as given as input to find_cars() function) using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which helped in classification of car and notcar almost precisely .
-Here are some example images:
+I searched on three scales(1,1.5 and 2.0 as given as input to find_cars() function equivalent of window size(64,64),(96,96) and (128,128) respectively) using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which helped in classification of car and notcar almost precisely .
+Here are test images on which my pipeline is applied:

 ![](./output_images/finalbbox.png)